Helping Resolve Consumer Debt Issues, Including:

 Why do unsecured creditors file collection lawsuits?
 It's simple.
 Because winning the lawsuit gives them tremendous leverage.
 Before filing suit there are only three things that they can do to people who haven't paid: (1) Bother you; (2) put negative information on your credit report; and (3) file suit.
 In other words, there is nothing that they can actually do to you or your property.
 Even the filing of the lawsuit, by itself, means very little.
 Of course if you are served with lawsuit papers you have to take that seriously and respond properly, but in a way it's just a warning that something bad could happen soon if you fail to deal with it properly.
 The mere fact that a lawsuit was filed against you has no actual effect on you, your property, or your credit.
 It’s the judgment that comes when they win the lawsuit that gives creditors all of the extra rights and powers.
 Once a judgment is taken against you (meaning that the bad guys won the lawsuit), creditors can garnish wages, levy on bank accounts, register the judgment as a lien against your property, and even force you to come back to court every so often to testify under oath as to your income and assets (to make it easier to collect from you).
 If you have been sued but no judgment has been yet been taken, we can often prevent the taking of that judgment.
 In many cases we can force them to dismiss the lawsuit outright, and in other cases we can negotiate very favorable settlements.
 Of course, that isn't always the case, but we have a very good track record.

 If someone has already taken a judgment against you, or if it is inevitable that a judgment will be taken, we will make sure that you know what to expect, what to watch out for, and what your options are, up to and including bankruptcy.
-We offer a free consultation for this and most other situations, and for most of our lawsuit defense cases we charge a standard flat fee, so there are no surprises.
+We offer consultation for this and most other situations, and for most of our lawsuit defense cases we charge a standard flat fee, so there are no surprises.
 If you have one or more lawsuits pending, and if you are going to file bankruptcy anyway, try to get the bankruptcy filed before they take any judgments because in most cases that will stop the lawsuit(s) cold.
 That way the bankruptcy will be the only big negative on your credit record.
 If they take the judgment first then the bankruptcy will still discharge the debt, but the legal fact of the judgment will stay in the public records section of your credit report for 7 more years.

 Two pieces of free advice: